RittmanMead/md_to_conf/README.md

 ### Information, Note and Warning Macros

+> **Warning:** Any blockquotes used will implement an information macro.
+This could potentially harm your formatting.

 Block quotes in Markdown are rendered as information macros.

 	> This is an info